Large Firm Service. Small Firm Attention.

 At Littman Krooks, we help clients plan for their future, as well as for the future of their families by catering custom solutions to the often complex estate planning issues they face.
 Estate planning is a natural extension of the financial planning process.
 Like financial planning, estate planning is focused on building and protecting wealth.

-Of course, effective estate planning is not solely about reducing the likelihood of familial disputes.
+Effective estate planning is not solely about reducing the likelihood of familial disputes.
 By creating an estate plan, families may also be able to reduce their estate’s tax burden, ensuring more assets end up in the hands of family members.
-Indeed, for some, the most important aspect of an estate plan is to avoid taxes such as gift tax, estate tax, or the generation-skipping transfer tax.
+Indeed, for some, the most important aspect of an estate plan is to avoid taxes such as gift tax, estate tax or the generation-skipping transfer tax.

 - Funds in a special needs trust can only be used for certain supplemental needs, not for basic necessities.